tkisason/vulnapi/README.md

 # vulnapi
 Intentionaly very vulnerable API with bonus extremely bad coding practices

-**Work in progress...
-Don't expect this to work or be stable**

 *NOTE: This is by design a vulnerable application.
-It's use is to demonstrate bad coding practices (in python3) and to show off specific vulnerabilities that are not well presented in some other projects, especially some fickle and subtile things.
-Yes, bugs and pull requests are welcome*
+It's primary use is to demonstrate bad coding practices (in python3) and in operations (docker, etc) and to show off specific vulnerabilities that are not well presented in some other projects.
+Another use if to have an application that can be used as a demo for various devsecops methods*

 *DO NOT USE _ANY_ PIECE OF THIS CODE IN PRODUCTION!
 Really.*
-*Keep in mind, this code is vulnerable to remote code execution, so someone can literally execute arbitrary code on your server with this.*
+*This code is vulnerable to remote code execution, don't leave it in the open*

-Current vulns:
+Current implemented vulns:
 * Couple of cases of data exposure (by triggering logic issues)
-* Mass assignment
+* Mass assignment vulnerabilities
 * Broken object level autorization
 * Broken authentication
 * RCE via deserialization